vlang/v/doc/docs.md

 since `module main` is a regular module like the others, internal tests can be used to test private functions in your main program .v files too.

-You can also define special test functions in a test file:
+You can also define these special test functions in a test file:
 * `testsuite_begin` which will be run *before* all other test functions.
 * `testsuite_end` which will be run *after* all other test functions.